Gjallica

 Gjallica or Gjallica e Lumës is a limestone mountain at 2487 m above sea level and the highest summit in the region of Kukës County, Albania.
 It lies 8 km southeast of the city of Kukës, having a cap covered by snow up to June when the winters are cold and snowy.

 The mountain falls within the Balkan mixed forests and Dinaric Mountains mixed forests terrestrial ecoregions of the Palearctic Temperate broadleaf and mixed forests biome.
-The slopes of the mountain is entirely covered with coniferous forests.
+The slopes of the mountain are entirely covered with coniferous forests.
 It has thick vegetation of pines and beeches on high altitude, but sparse vegetation on the foot of the mountain due to the now closed plant that emitted harmful gases for the vegetation close to it.
 Gjallica appears to be very tall because the Black Drin valley to its west is only 250 m above sea level.